COVID-19 Temporary Advising Procedures

 Your Advising Team

-EPPS Undergraduate Advising is according to student’s last name:
+Students are assigned to an EPPS Undergraduate Advisor according to the student’s last name:

 |I-Q: Malinda Hicks||GR 2.220||972-883-4243||[email protected]|

 We know this is a stressful time for you all and we are working hard to meet your needs.
-Please be patient, communicate via email or on GenBook and know that we will get through this together.
+Please be patient, communicate via email or Microsoft Bookings and know that we will get through this together.
 Please watch your emails carefully and read them as they come in from your advisors and leaders in EPPS and UTD.
 Stay healthy!

 Frequently Asked Questions